codeskyblue/gohttpserver/README.md

 upload: false
 ```

-For example, if there is such file under directory `foo`, directory `foo` can not be uploaded, while `bar` can't.
+For example, if there is such file under directory `foo`, directory `foo` can not be uploaded, while `bar` can.

 ```
 root -